Veterinary medicine in the United States: Qualification

 In order to practice, veterinarians must obtain a degree in veterinary medicine, followed by gaining a license to practice.
-Previously, veterinary degrees were available as a bachelor's degree, but now all courses result in the award of a doctorate and are therefore awarded a Doctor of Veterinary Medicine (DVM) at most veterinary schools in the United States, or a Veterinariae Medicinae Doctoris ("Doctor of Veterinary Medicine") (VMD) if the degree is earned at the University of Pennsylvania School of Veterinary Medicine.
+Previously, veterinary degrees were available as a bachelor's degree, but now all courses result in the award of a doctorate and are therefore awarded a Doctor of Veterinary Medicine (DVM) at most veterinary schools in the United States, or a Veterinariae Medicinae Doctoris ("Veterinary Medical Doctor") (VMD) if the degree is earned at the University of Pennsylvania School of Veterinary Medicine.

 There is a high level of competition for admission to veterinary schools.
 As of 2021, there were only 33 veterinary schools in the United States and five in Canada which met the accreditation standards set by the AVMA Council on Education.
 Entrance requirements vary among veterinary schools, and various pre-professional degree programs have been developed to assist undergraduates in meeting these requirements.
 Such "pre-vet" programs are thus similar in concept to "pre-med" programs.

 Following qualification from the doctoral degree, the prospective veterinarian must receive a passing grade on the North America Veterinary Licensing Exam.
 This exam is completed over the course of eight hours, and consists of 360 multiple-choice questions.
 This exam covers all aspects of veterinary medicine, as well as visual material designed to test diagnostic skills.